This document details CSIRO's efforts to develop and maintain websites which comply with Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.

 Other external CSIRO websites

 CSIRO has a number of sites which remain online for information purposes only.
-These sites have been clearly marked as archives in accordance with the Australian Governments National Transition Strategy , for example The CSIRO Office of Space Science and Applications.
+These sites have been clearly marked as archives in accordance with the Australian Government National Transition Strategy.

 Progress as of March 2015

 - Created educational material for web authors.